ivanov-slk/virtualization-set-up/development-notes.md

 ### "Bring your own Prometheus"

 - [This link](https://blog.container-solutions.com/prometheus-operator-beginners-guide) helped the most.
 It turned out that the best way was to just copy the scrape configs Linkerd's Prometheus came with to a secret and have the "external" Prometheus just include it.

+### Virtual machines not using all disk space

+- It turned out this was intentional configuration of LVM.
+Check [the documentation](https://github.com/canonical/subiquity/blob/649dbcc5d63d3d2fc12670317b60faac631bea0f/documentation/autoinstall-reference.md#sizing-policy) of `subiquity`.
+There are two solutions - either make the configuration explicit using the `sizing-policy` key, or provision more disk space adhering to Subiquity's rules.